 This council is composed of the campus diversity officers who provide statewide leadership in best practices and propose policies and practices for the improvement of equity, diversity and inclusion issues.
 The council encourages regular collaboration among employees and institutions on matters related to equity, diversity, and inclusion and makes regular reports, supported by current research and related data on the work of the council.
 In addition, the council provides input to the Board’s Cultural Diversity Committee for all matters related to diversity policy.

 A Hispanic-Serving Institution (HSI) is defined as a higher education institution where total Hispanic enrollment of undergraduate full-time students makes up at least 25 percent of the total enrollment.
 CSN submitted its application to the U.S. Department of Education in December 2014 to be eligible to apply for grants and become the first federally designated HSI in Nevada.
-This was followed by NSC (2016), UNLV (2017) and TMCC (2017) being designated as eligible HSI’s.
+This was followed by NSC (2016), UNLV (2017), TMCC (2017), WNC (2019) being designated as eligible HSI’s.

 Emerging Hispanic- Serving Institutions

-Two NSHE institutions are considered emerging HSIs which are defined as a higher education institution that serve a Hispanic population between 15 and 24.9 percent.
-According to the Hispanic Association of Colleges, the Nevada System of Higher Education has two: UNR and WNC.
+One NSHE institutions is considered emerging HSI which is defined as a higher education institution that serve a Hispanic population between 15 and 24.9 percent.
+According to the Hispanic Association of Colleges, the Nevada System of Higher Education has one: UNR.
 In addition, UNLV, NSC, and CSN also received Minority Serving Institution (MSI) designations.